 - It has a greater availability, since the milk is always ready and at the right temperature for the baby.

-- It allows to create a very strong emotional bond with the mother, which contributes to a better well-being and increased self-esteem.
+- It creates a very strong emotional bond betweem mother and baby, which contributes to a better well-being and increased self-esteem.

-- It helps to burn calories in the mother's body and recover the body shape after childbirth, as it is an important energy expense.
+- It helps to burn calories in the mother's body and recover her body shape after childbirth.

 - Provides contraceptive protection for the mother by releasing prolactin, which prevents ovulation and therefore pregnancy.

-In fact, many women give up breastfeeding or combine it with artificial breastfeeding for this reason.
+In fact, many women give up breastfeeding or combine it with formula feeding for this reason.

-Today, however, it is possible to use the breast pump alterative, a device that allows the mother to express milk from her breasts, either manually or electrically, store it and give it to the baby with a bottle.
+Today, however, it is possible to express milk using a breast pump, a device that allows the mother to express milk from her breasts, either manually or electrically, store it and give it to the baby with a bottle.